sagun03/Arena/README.md

 ---

-**Remember**: ARENA is designed to be harsh, not helpful.
-If your idea survives ARENA's adversarial reasoning, you've likely found something worth building.
+**Remember**: IdeaAudit is designed to be harsh, not helpful.
+If your idea survives IdeaAudit's adversarial reasoning, you've likely found something worth building.